oracle-livelabs/oci-core/oci-fullstackdrs/switchover-plan/switchover-plan.md

     - Leave the field blank in "Run as user"
     - Select Error mode as "Stop on error."
     - Leave the default "3600" seconds in Timeout in seconds
-    - Leave the enable step tick mark
+    - Leave the Enable step as default
-    - Verify all the details and hit Add Step
+    - Verify all the details and hit **Add Step**

     ![create dbrestore plangroup](./images/phoenix-dbrestore-node0-new.png)